A. C. Bhaktivedanta Swami Prabhupada: Stamps, coin, and plaque

 In 1996, the Government of India issued a commemorative stamp in Prabhupada's honor and in 2021 a 125-rupee commemorative coin.

 In 2001, the City of New York installed a plaque in Tompkins Square Park to mark the "Hare Krishna tree", the elm under which Prabhupada and his early followers first began chanting the Hare Krishna mantra in 1966.

 The plaque near the Hare Krishna Tree in Tompkins Square Park, New York.

 Schools

-Various ISKCON-related schools and other institutions have been named after Srila Prabhupada, including the Bhaktivedanta Research Centre in Kolkata, which holds a full collection of the works of Bhaktisiddhanta Sarasvati as well as publications from the first twenty years of the Gaudiya Math.
+Various ISKCON-related schools and other institutions have been named after Srila Prabhupada, including the Bhaktivedanta Research Center in Kolkata, which holds a full collection of the works of Bhaktisiddhanta Sarasvati as well as publications from the first twenty years of the Gaudiya Math.

 In 2023, Scottish Church College and the Bhaktivedanta Research Center jointly established the "A. C. Bhaktivedanta Swami Prabhupada Memorial Award" to commemorate Prabhupada's student years at the college, meant to recognize both the most meritorious student for outstanding academic achievements and a faculty member for exceptional community service.